 Downloading the existing configuration

-The following procedures detail how to download the existing configuration using different strategies.
+The following procedure shows you how to download the existing configuration by locating the Config Bundle Secret.

 Procedure